William R. Harris

-William R. Harris (September 26, 1803 – June 19, 1858) was a justice of the Tennessee Supreme Court from 1855 to 1858.
+William Rowland Harris (September 26, 1803 – June 19, 1858) was a justice of the Tennessee Supreme Court from 1855 to 1858.

 Early life, education, and career

 Born in Montgomery County, North Carolina, Harris was brought with his family to Tennessee when his father moved near the Duck River in Bedford County, Tennessee, thereafter moving to Franklin County.
 His father was poor, and Harris had to work to help maintain the family.
 He was educated at the Carrick Academy in Winchester in the intervals between the making of crops.
 After he came of age and was appointed a deputy-sheriff of Franklin County, he studied at night, and kept up with his class in Carrick Academy.
 In 1825 he began to read law under Isaac Cook at Lawrenceburg, gaining admission to practice in 1827.
 He opened an office in Paris, Henry County, Tennessee.
 Harris was one of the founders of a community there, and where he "rapidly acquired an extensive and lucrative practice".